-Case study - The economic impacts of COVID-19 should be significantly lower for Arts Council funded organisations in 2020
+Case study: The economic impacts of COVID-19 should be significantly lower for Arts Council funded organisations in 2020

-The reliance on public sector funding rather than other sources of income such as sponsorship, sales or donations will make Arts Council funded organisations more resilient to COVID-19 impact in the short term.
+The reliance on public sector funding rather than other sources of income such as sponsorship, sales or donations will make Arts Council funded organisations more resilient to the COVID-19 impact in the short term.

 In 2018, the 311 Arts Council funded organisations spent €166m11 directly employing 1,725 staff.

 The Arts Council, the local authorities and other grant funding covered 41% of this amount.
 These organisations are dependent on public support.
 In 2020, the Arts Council forecasts that they should continue to benefit from it.
 The organisations who had arrangements with the Arts Council or local authorities will continue to be supported.
 Of the 46% of artist contracts which have been postponed, 92% of local authorities intend to honour commitments to artists through alternative work or postponement of activities12.
+However, Arts funding through local authorities in 2021 remains uncertain and any alteration to the 2020 mechanisms would have a significant effect on the sector.

 Because of the specificities of this business model, the economic impacts on Arts Council funded organisations should be between 40% and 50% less severe than in the rest of the Arts sector.
-The GVA generated by these organisations should decreased by 15% to $20\%^{13}$ which could put between 80 and 120 jobs at risk in 2020.
+The GVA generated by these organisations could decrease by 15% to 20%, which could put between 80 and 120 jobs at risk in 2020.